universetraveller/CatenaD4J/internal/export/README.md

 This implementation creates simplified build files to accelerate this process and provide backward compatibility.
 It could be faster if we fully replace the ant backend (e.g. write a build file parser to mock the behaviour of ant to avoid start a jvm) but using simplified build file is fast enough and most cases could be covered by the properties cache.

+## Performance
+This implementation is perfromance oriented because I think the original defects4j is slow in execution in daily use

+### Performance of original defects4j
+* checkout and compile all bugs: 42 min
+* export all properties: 25 min

 ## Properties